-Being in a long-term relationship and married to someone with a personality disorder such as BPD (borderline personality disorder) can be an immense undertaking, especially if you lack relationship experience.
+Wanting to be happily married to a woman with a cluster B disorder such as BPD (borderline personality disorder), can be an immense undertaking, especially if you lack the understanding of woman in general.

 Relationships in general are a difficult undertaking in this day and age.
-Add BPD-related issues to the mix and it’s like throwing more gasoline on an out of control blaze.
+Add BPD-related issues to the mix and it’s like throwing more gasoline into an out of control blaze.

-The good news is that being married to a BPD doesn’t have to be as difficult and confusing as you may currently believe.
+The good news is that being married to a person with BPD doesn’t have to be as difficult and confusing as you may currently believe.

 Now I don’t know what your exact situation is like, but I can promise you that the tips I’m going to share in this article should help you see better days in the future.

 Rule #1: Relationships Always Require Work

 While you may be wishing that marriage was fun, peaceful and great at all times, that’s just simply not the case.
 Every relationship goes through trouble and conflict.
 It’s just how it is.